 The waiting period is reduced to 90 days for one misdemeanor, one year for multiple misdemeanors, or three years for nonviolent felonies, if:

-There are, however, many offenses that do not qualify for expungement, including:
+There are, however, many convictions that don't qualify for expungement, including:

 If you receive a full and unconditional executive pardon, your criminal record may be eligible for expungement.
 Before applying, you must wait one year from the date of your pardon and five years from the date you completed your sentence.
-Your record will not be eligible if the offense was first-degree murder, kidnapping, treason, or a felony sex offense.
-(W. Va.
-Code § 5-1-16a (2020).)
+Your record won't be eligible if the offense was first-degree murder, kidnapping, treason, or a felony sex offense.

 You must file your petition for expungement in the circuit court in the county where your case was handled.
 You can find expungement forms and instructions on the West Virginia Judiciary website.